Dainiell/Dainiell/README.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=30363d&height=2"/>

 ### 🤖 About Me
-I am a 20-year-old IT student in the Software Engineering industry specializing in Mobile Development with a primary focus on iOS Engineering.
-I also work across cross-platform development and am building foundational skills in DevOps.
-I approach application architecture with attention to detail and a structured problem-solving mindset.
-I build native and cross-platform digital products that are functional and well-designed.
+Aspiring iOS Engineer with a primary focus on native iOS development, complemented by hands-on experience in cross-platform mobile app development.
+Skilled in building functional, well-architected applications using Swift, with the versatility to deliver across multiple platforms.
+Currently building foundational skills as a DevOps Developer to support efficient, streamlined software delivery.

 ---